 It’s a good idea to wash your mask frequently, ideally after each use, or at least daily.
 Have a bag or bin to store masks until they can be laundered with detergent and hot water and dried on a hot cycle.
 If you must re-wear your mask before washing, wash your hands immediately after putting it back on and avoid touching your face.
 Discard masks that:

 - No longer cover the nose and mouth

 - Have stretched out or damaged ties or straps

 - Have holes or tears in the fabric

-Persons exempted from wearing a face covering due to a medical condition who are employed in a job involving regular contact with others should wear a non-restrictive alternative, such as a face shield with a drape on the bottom edge, if their condition permits it.
+Persons exempted from wearing a mask due to a medical condition who are employed in a job involving regular contact with others should wear a non-restrictive alternative, such as a face shield with a drape on the bottom edge, if their condition permits it.